johanhedin/sdrx/doc/BUILD.md

 cmake --build build
 ```

-Make sure to `git pull` according to the instruction above regularly to keep up
+Make sure to `git pull` according to the instructions above regularly to keep up
 with the changes.
 And always read the README to see how the program changes
 over time as new features are added, existing features are modified or features
-being removed.
+removed.

 ## Install/uninstall